SidoPillai/blockchain/README.md

 Potential Issues
 We discussed the “Nothing At Stake” problem in which a bad acting Validator places bets on multiple forks so they theoretically always win out in the end.

+Proposed Solutions
+- Slasher Strategy which entails penalizing validators if they simultaneously create blocks on multiple chains.
+- Punisher Strategy which simply punishes validators for creating blocks on the wrong chain.
+In this method, Validators will be motivated to be selective and conscious about the blockchain in which they put their stake.